 Employers can either offer statutory sick pay, which is the minimum they must pay you by law if you can’t work because you’re unwell, or some may provide their own more generous rates of sick pay.
 If you have coronavirus or have to self-isolate, you’ll therefore be entitled to either statutory sick pay or your usual sick pay.

-To be eligible for statutory sick pay, which is £94.25 a week, you must be employed rather than self-employed and earn at least £118 before tax.
+To be eligible for statutory sick pay, which in the 2020/21 tax year is £95.85 a week, you must be employed rather than self-employed and earn at least £118 a week before tax.
 In order to claim it, you’ll need to let your employer know that you’re unwell or self-isolating within seven days, or earlier if your contract states a shorter deadline.
 You only need a sick note if you’re off work for more than seven days.

 Usually statutory sick pay is only payable from day four of your illness, but the Government has confirmed employees affected by coronavirus can now claim it from day one.
 This measure applies retrospectively from March 13.